aerni/alpine-resize/README.md

 ![License](https://img.shields.io/github/license/aerni/tailwindcss-rfs?style=flat-square)

 # Alpine Resize
-This is a convenience wrapper for Resize Observer that allows you to easily react when an element is resized.

-One possible use case is if you need to dynamically set the `sizes` attribute on the `<source>` tag of a `<picture>` element.
+This is a convenience wrapper around ResizeObserver that allows you to easily run code whenever an element is resized.
+One possible use case is to dynamically set the `sizes` attribute on the `<source>` tag of a `<picture>` element.

 ## Installation
 You can use this plugin by either including it from a `<script>` tag or installing it via NPM: